 - are perseverant, with the ability to stay the course through often long, complex and, at times, frustrating engagements with regulators and other stakeholders

 - are competent at building and maintaining strong networks, both internally and externally, in a highly networked area of the business.

 Join a global leader in renewable energy

 Ørsted is a growing green energy major and global leader in climate action.
 With us you’ll play a part in driving change towards a green energy future.
 You’ll grow your talent in a fast-paced and high-growth industry where you have plenty of opportunities to learn and develop through challenging assignments and industry-leading experts.
 Here you can perform in a friendly work environment based on trust, respect, and collaboration.

 Shape the future with us

-If you need to request any adjustments to working practices, working patterns, or the assessment process, we’re happy to discuss alternative arrangements.
+Please don’t hesitate to contact Benjamin Sykes, Head of Environment, Consents, Ext Affairs, on (United Kingdom +44) 7771944716, if you’d like to know more about the position.
+If you need to request any adjustments to working practices, working patterns, or the assessment or interview process we're happy to discuss alternative arrangements.